 “The afghani has been defended by literally planeloads of U.S. dollars landing in Kabul on a very regular basis, sometimes weekly.
 If the Taliban don’t get cash infusions soon to defend the afghani, there’s a real risk of a currency devaluation that makes it hard to buy bread on the streets of Kabul for ordinary people,” said Graeme Smith, a researcher with the Overseas Development Institute.

 Moreover, the DAB under the Taliban cannot rapidly source cash and preserve the integrity of the physical From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More supply.
 According to Ahmady, the “DAB does not print its own currency: DAB typically receives afghanis produced by specialist firms overseas.
 The bank expected 2 billion afghanis in small-denominated notes from a Polish currency company in August.
 It had also signed a contract with a French firm for the supply of another 100 billion afghanis for the following year.
 I am relatively certain that these deliveries cannot be made.”

 Currency devaluation has accelerated since August 11 (see Graph 1).
 This will eventually translate into higher inflation given the country’s high imports level (such as in Lebanon).
 “This will hurt the poor as food prices increase,” tweeted Ahmady.